 Stafford Beer practically ran across the street to share the news with his awaiting technical team, and much celebratory drinking occurred that evening.
 But the ambitious cybernetic network would never become fully operational if the CIA had anything to say about it.

 The United States’ fascination with Chilean politics began when Salvador Allende Gossens became a viable candidate for the presidency in 1970.
 He was openly affiliated with the Cold War S-word “socialism”, which was evidently intolerable in respectable hemispheres.
 But the Chilean people were consistently disappointed with the prior political parties and they were considering a switch.
-Unwilling to risk the democratic ratification of socialism in their “backyard”, the Nixon administration deployed covert CIA support for Allende’s presidential opponent.
-But their clandestine counterparts at the KGB fortified their preferred candidate as well, and mutually assured distraction was achieved.
+Unwilling to risk a democratically elected socialist in their “backyard”, the Nixon administration deployed covert CIA support for Allende’s presidential opponent.
+But their clandestine counterparts at the KGB also fortified their preferred candidate, and mutually assured distraction was achieved.

 Five weeks later, on 22 October 1970, a posse of CIA-funded right-wing extremists ambushed a government car in the Chilean capital of Santiago.
 Inside was General René Schneider, the commander-in-chief of the Chilean army.
-He was considered an obstacle to the CIA’s overthrowing endeavor owing to his misgivings about military intervention in the political process.
-The General drew a gun to defend himself, and the proxy coup-mongers revised their kidnapping plan to an impromptu homicide.
+The CIA considered him an obstacle owing to his misgivings about military intervention in the political process.
+When the General drew a gun to defend himself, the proxy overthrowers revised their kidnapping plan into an improvised homicide.
 The consequent national outrage cemented the country’s support for their president-elect, and Allende was confirmed two days later.

 Stafford Beer was only 44 years old at the time of the fateful meeting, yet by that time he had amassed considerable wealth and prestige by applying his cybernetic principles for multinational organizations.
 He had also authored a menagerie of books and papers about cybernetics, one of which was The Liberty Machine, wherein he described a hypothetical utopian government that used cybernetics to supersede bureaucracy and respond to the needs of the populace.
 Beer saw Chile’s new Socialist government as a perfect laboratory to test cybernetic theory on a scale never before attempted.

-Upon approval of the experimental project Beer and his team began immediately.
+Upon approval of the experimental project, Beer and his team began immediately.
 Beer labored alongside a young Chilean engineer named Fernando Flores, the general technical manager of the Corporación de Fomento de la Producción (CORFO), the organization in charge of nationalizing Chilean industries.
-Flores was one of Beer’s greatest admirers, and it was he who had initially invited the British cybernetician to proposition the President.
+Flores was one of Beer’s greatest admirers—in fact it was he who had initially invited the British cybernetician to proposition the President.